-Hi Susanna - I asked yesterday in a comment on this website, if PET Plus would be OK for my dog with kidney disease.
-You replied that it would so I have ordered and I am hoping the PET Plus will arrive today.
+I asked yesterday if PET Plus would be OK for my dog with kidney disease.
+You replied that it would, so I have ordered some and I am hoping it will arrive today.
 However I was wondering if you have any advice in terms of diet as my vet is no help at all

-My dog Darla who is 15 years old, was diagnosed at Christmas with stage 4 kidney disease.
-I was told she only had a few weeks so feed her whatever but I didn’t listen.
+My dog Darla is 15 years old and was diagnosed at Christmas with stage 4 kidney disease.
+I was told she only had a few weeks to live, so feed her whatever, but I didn’t listen.
 I started giving her bottled water with cranberry juice and home cooked food.
-I fed her low protein food with veg and pasta, raw goat's milk, Kidney Support Gold, and as recommended by a support group a phosphorus binder.
+I fed her low protein food with veg and pasta, raw goat’s milk, Kidney Support Gold, and as recommended by a support group, a phosphorus binder.

 Nicola – thanks for your enquiry both on the comments section of the website and here.
 You’ve given some more details, so I’m able to give some more suggestions.
 But first, here is what I wrote on your comment originally.

 I’m so glad she has the sense to refuse the Royal Canin!
 Crafty advertising, branding and pricing leads one to believe it’s good!
 It’s the same rubbish as all the other processed foods.